-The MRC Harwell Institute is at the international forefront of the study of mouse models of disease.
+The MRC Harwell Institute is at the international forefront of the study of mammalian models of disease.